abhishekarya1/Hash-Define-myNotes/content/spring-boot/interview.md

 // ensure proper component scan in Spring so that our custom bean is picked up
 // our custom bean will override the original bean from the JAR if it has the same name
-// optionally if we mark it using the @Primary annotation, it ensures that if there are multiple beans of the same type, Spring will prefer the custom bean even if names are diff
+// alternatively if we mark it using the @Primary annotation, it ensures that if there are multiple beans of the same type, Spring will prefer the custom bean even if names are diff
 ```

 ## Microservices